Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for combinatorial translation surfaces via triangulated surfaces

 \begin{remark} Roughly speaking, \cref{eq60.75} gives a measure of how Lipschitz the map $f$ is with respect to the metrics $d_{S_X}$ and $d_{S_Y}$, averaged over the entire surface $X$.
 However, \cref{eq60.75} also implies that on most of $X$, the integral of $\phi_X$ on a curve is close to the integral of the $1$-form $\phi_Y$ on the image of the curve. \end{remark}

-The first step to prove \cref{quantitative form determines triangulation} is to show that \cref{eq60.75} implies most vertices of $S_X$ and $S_Y$ of degree strictly greater than $6$ must be close to each other under $f$, many edges of $S_X$ and $S_Y$ must be close to each other under $f$, and many faces of $S_X$ and $S_Y$ must be close to each other under $f$.
+The first step to prove \cref{quantitative form determines triangulation} is to show that \cref{eq60.75} implies most vertices of $S_X$ and $S_Y$ of degree strictly greater than $6$ must be close to each other under $f$.
+Then we show that \cref{eq60.75} implies many edges of $S_X$ and $S_Y$ must be close to each other under $f$.
+Finally we show that many faces of $S_X$ and $S_Y$ must be close to each other under $f$.
 We do this precisely in \cref{6.1}, \cref{6.2} and \cref{6.3} below.

 The second step to prove \cref{quantitative form determines triangulation} is to show that the geometric conditions about many vertices, edges and faces being close together under $f$ imply that $f$ is close to a simplicial isomorphism on all of $S_X$ except for a part that has much lower genus.
-To do this, we decompose $S_X$ into around $g$ parallelograms of length and width at most around $T/g$ and use the geometric conditions to say that $f$ is close to a simplicial isomorphism on most of the parallelograms.
-The remaining parallelograms form a surface of much smaller genus, which allows us to reduce the problem of counting combinatorial translation surfaces in Teichm\"{u}ller space to the problem of counting triangulated surfaces in a lower dimensional Teichm\"{u}ller space.
+To do this, we decompose $S_X$ into around $g$ parallelograms of length and width at most around $T/g$.
+We use the geometric conditions to say that $f$ is close to a simplicial isomorphism on most of the parallelograms.
+The remaining parallelograms form a surface of much smaller genus.
+This allows us to reduce the problem of counting combinatorial translation surfaces in moduli space to the problem of counting triangulated surfaces in a lower dimensional moduli space.
 We do this in \cref{6.4}, \cref{6.5} and \cref{6.6}.
 Finally in \cref{6.7} we prove \cref{quantitative form determines triangulation}.